About Mercy For Animals

-Kelcey Meadows-Lucas is one of MFA's philanthropy officers, helping our donors fulfill their dreams of ending farmed animal cruelty.
-Adopting a feisty terrier 15 years ago opened her heart to all animals.
-Kelcey soon became vegan and dedicated her life to helping animals.
+Kelcey Meadows-Lucas is a philanthropy officer at Mercy For Animals, helping our donors fulfill their dreams of ending farmed animal cruelty.
+Adopting a feisty terrier 18 years ago opened her heart to all animals.
+Kelcey soon dedicated her life to helping animals.
 She brings more than a decade of fundraising experience to her position.
-Kelcey shares her home with her husband and toddler son.
+Kelcey shares her home with her husband and son, rescued dog, and rescued fish.

 Tracy KeysPhilanthropy Officer

-Tracy Keys is one of MFA’s philanthropy officers, helping donors make the greatest impact for animals with their giving.
-Prior to joining the MFA team, Tracy was executive director at the Newport Beach Public Library Foundation.
-Tracy received her BA in comparative literature from the University of California at Irvine.
-Her passion for animal rights began after reading Peter Singer’s Animal Liberation and participating in campus vivisection protests.
-She lives in Laguna Beach with her husband, two mixed-breed cats, and a Shih-Tzu rescued from the local shelter where she volunteers every Sunday.
+Tracy Keys is a Mercy For Animals philanthropy officer, helping donors make the greatest impact with their giving.
+Prior to joining our team, Tracy was executive director at the Newport Beach Public Library Foundation.
+She received her bachelors in comparative literature from the University of California at Irvine.
+Her passion for animal protection began after reading Peter Singer’s Animal Liberation and participating in campus vivisection protests.
+She lives in Laguna Beach with her husband, two mixed-breed cats, and a Shih Tzu rescued from the local shelter where she volunteers every Sunday.